 Community Organizer Training Program

 Like becoming an excellent teacher, becoming an excellent organizer requires intensive training, support, and ongoing development by other seasoned professionals in the craft.
 Without significant training, feedback, and counsel from experienced practitioners, new organizers often fail and frequently burn out.
-Organizations with the desire to organize parents or communities find themselves hiring organizers who lack any experience or expertise, who then find themselves failing and burning-out, because they don’t have the necessary training and support.
+Organizations with the desire to organize parents or communities find themselves hiring organizers who lack any experience or expertise, who then find them failing and burning-out, because they don’t have the necessary training and support.
 Similarly, education organizations lack in-house expertise to manage organizing staff, and end up asking them to do other important work, rather than continuing to prioritize long-term parent empowerment.

 Through reading, seminars, reflective writing assignments, observation, and critical feedback, the program will include these topics:

 - Technical skills of doing relational “1-1” meetings and house meetings – building a powerful network of relationships